[UPDATED; ORIGINAL PUBLICATION 29 OCT. 2017]

 In a country where around 96 percent of the Jewish minority was massacred during the Holocaust, does it send the right 21st century signal to name a year (2018) for a person who himself reported commanding a pro-Nazi military unit during the very early days of the Lithuanian Holocaust, when there is no extant evidence of any direct culpability in any crime?
 This, in a great country with so many truly inspiring national heroes, from Mindaugas, Gediminas and Vytautas, and including the heroes of the 1918 establishment of the state (which is of course the obvious solution for a 2018 centenary celebration), and, of course, truly inspiring heroes of 1941: the amazing Lithuanian people who risked everything to do the right thing and save a neighbor, a fellow citizen of another background, at a time when the establishment of the day considered that betrayal of the national cause?
 Do we not all owe a vote of thanks to people who would dare bring up, in the national arena, such a question?
 Can we not begin to respect, at least, the question, even when it was posed in a botched PR framework that does not do justice to any of the parties; that is a minor detail in the history.
 The Question is the real issue of important for the present and future of European consciousness of historical justice.
 See more by Dovid Katz on these issues.

 See Evaldas’s Balčiūnas’s 2014 article on the questions arising concerning the possible Holocaust involvement of Adolfas Ramanauskas Vanagas in 1941.
+His Dec.
+2017 update in light of the Vanagaite-Zuroff affair.
 See also DH’s Balčiūnas section for his own articles and a history of prosecutors’ and police harassment he has suffered as a consequence.